 - NYCDOE Learn-At-Home Guides: The NYCDOE offers worksheets with activities to do at home in a variety of subjects.

-- New York Public Library Connect: Although New York Public Libraries are closed for the time being due to the COVID-19 pandemic, NYPL Connect offers a number of online services accessible with your library card, including e-books, e-journals, and their digital history archives.
+- New York Public Library Digital Resources: Although New York Public Libraries are closed for the time being due to the COVID-19 pandemic, the NYPL’s Digital Resources offer a number of online services accessible with your library card, including e-books, e-journals, and their digital history archives.
 New York residents can apply for a library card through the SimplyE app.

 - NYPL Tutoring Services: The NYPL is offering online tutoring to provide families with homework help, enrichment activities, and remote learning support through Brainfuse.
 Students in grades K–12 can access free, remote, one-on-one tutoring in a wide range of subjects and levels.
-Tutoring is offered in both English and Spanish, seven days a week from 2 PM to 11 PM via chat.
+Tutoring is offered in both English and Spanish, daily from 2 PM to 11 PM via chat.
 These services are accessible with your library card.
 New York residents can apply for a library card through the SimplyE app.